eoas-ubc/eoas_tlef/Readme.md

 2. Fork this repository

-3. Hopefully following [this ebp readme](quantecon-example/README.md) will create am html version of a jupyter book and [this myst-nb readme](pyman/README.md) will create an html version of a notebook collection -- file an issue if there's a problem.
+3. Hopefully following [this ebp readme](quantecon-example/README.md) will create an html version of a jupyter book and [this myst-nb readme](pyman/README.md) will create an html version of a notebook collection -- file an issue if there's a problem.